Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Foundational Principles in Multimodal Research

 \subsection{Core Technical Challenges}

-Finally, what are the core multimodal technical challenges, understudied in conventional machine learning?
-These core multimodal challenges are designed to provide a deeper treatment of the dimensions of heterogeneity and interconnections between modalities.
-In Table~\ref{table:all} we summarize our full taxonomy of these $6$ core challenges in multimodal machine learning (level 1), their subchallenges (level 2), corresponding solution categories (level 3), and representative examples in each category.
-The following sections now describe our new taxonomy in more detail.
+Building on these three core principles and on our detailed review of recent work, we propose a new taxonomy to characterize the core technical challenges in multimodal research: representation, alignment, reasoning, generation, transference, and quantification.
+In Table~\cref{table:all} we summarize our full taxonomy of these six core challenges, their subchallenges, categories of corresponding approaches, and recent examples in each category.
+In the following sections, we describe our new taxonomy in detail and also revisit the principles of heterogeneity, connections, and interactions to see how they pose research questions and inspire research in each of these six challenges.